-Two Ph.D. positions are available in the Resilience, Autonomous, Networked Control System (RANCS) Laboratory in the Department of Mechanical Engineering at Tennessee Technological University.
+A fully funded Ph.D. position is available in the Resilience, Autonomous, Networked Control System (RANCS) Laboratory in the Department of Mechanical Engineering.
 Students will participate in hands-on projects related to a funded NSF project.
 The student is expected to conduct research on one or more of the following areas related

 - Security of Networked Control Systems.

 - Testing Safety and Security of Connected and Autonomous Vehicle systems.